samuel-jimenez/GramEditor/docs/src/languages/go.md

 ## Debugging

-Tehanu supports zero-configuration debugging of Go tests and entry points (`func main`) using Delve.
+Gram supports zero-configuration debugging of Go tests and entry points (`func main`) using Delve.
 Run {#action debugger::Start} ({#kb debugger::Start}) to see a contextual list of these preconfigured debug tasks.

 For more control, you can add debug configurations to `.zed/debug.json`.
 See below for examples.